cloudmesh-community/book/chapters/prg/python-data.md

     lines = file.read().splitlines()
 ```

-This cam aslo be done with the build in `readlines` function
+This cam also be done with the build in `readlines` function

 ``` {.python}
 lines = open('filename.txt','r').readlines()